Cyclicity and R-matrices: End of the proof of Theorem

 and so the surjectivity of

 We have established that $\mathcal{I}_3$ is an isomorphism.

 In the same way, we prove that $\mathcal{I}_j$ is an isomorphism by induction on $j\geq 3$.

 \begin{rem} As discussed in the introduction, the result in this paper implies the main result of \cite{h4}.
-However, the author would like to clarify the end of the direct proof in \cite[Section 6]{h4}.
+However, the author would like to clarify\footnote{M. Gurevich, E. Lapid and A. Minguez asked a question about an argument in \cite{h4} which had to be clarified.
+This is done in this Remark \ref{comph4}.} the end of the direct proof in \cite[Section 6]{h4}.
 Let us use the notations of that paper.
 As for the bar-modules above, the tensor products there have to be understood up to the kernel of the morphisms to $S_1\otimes \cdots \otimes S_N$.
 By the same deformation arguments as above, the surjectivity of the morphism

 implies the surjectivity at the level of bar-modules of the maps considered in the final arguments of \cite[Section 6]{h4}.\end{rem}